riona1224/Crowdfunding_ETL/README.md

 ## Project Description:
 At project commencement, raw data for each crowdfunding campaign (e.g., company name, fundraising foal, amount pledged, outcome, and number of backers) were contained in the **crowdfunding.xlsx** file.
 Raw data on each backer (e.g., names and email addresses) were provided  in the **contacts.xlsx** file.
+These are saved within the **Resources** sub-folder.

 ## Installation and Run Instructions: